Understanding Display Energy Certificates

 Occupiers of buildings that require DECs must have a valid Advisory Report in their possession or control.
 An Advisory Report highlights recommendations to improve the energy performance of the building.

-For more information on our Display Energy Certificates (DECs) service and a quote, please contact Low Carbon Europe on:
+For more information on our Display Energy Certificates (DECs) service and a quote, please contact LCE on: